Charles Bastard: The Adelaide City Baths

 In 1888 Bastard took over management of the Columbia Rink in Calcutta for the firm of Ridgley & Raymond, leaving longtime employee Fred Needham in charge.

 Bastard was appointed caretaker and foreman of the new Baths.
-He died at the Wakefield Street hospital and his remains interred with those of his mother, at the West Terrace Cemetery.

 Personal

 Bastard was a non-smoker and teetotal.
 He ate sparingly, of simple foods.
 Every morning he exercised for ten minutes with dumbbells then took a swimming class before breakfast.